Republic of Ireland

-The Irish Free State was created, with Dominion status, in 1922 following the Anglo-Irish Treaty.
+The Irish Free State was created with Dominion status in 1922, following the Anglo-Irish Treaty.
 In 1937, a new constitution was adopted, in which the state was named "Ireland" and effectively became a republic, with an elected non-executive president.
-It was officially declared a republic in 1949, following the Republic of Ireland Act 1948.
-Ireland became a member of the United Nations in December 1955.
-It joined the European Communities (EC), the predecessor of the European Union, in 1973.
-The state had no formal relations with Northern Ireland for most of the twentieth century, but during the 1980s and 1990s, the British and Irish governments worked with the Northern Ireland parties towards a resolution to "the Troubles".
-Since the signing of the Good Friday Agreement in 1998, the Irish government and Northern Ireland Executive have co-operated on a number of policy areas under the North/South Ministerial Council created by the Agreement.
+It was officially declared a republic in 1949, following The Republic of Ireland Act 1948.
+Ireland became a member of the United Nations in 1955.
+It joined the European Communities (EC), the predecessor of the European Union (EU), in 1973.
+The state had no formal relations with Northern Ireland for most of the 20th century, but the 1980s and 1990s saw the British and Irish governments working with Northern Irish parties to resolve the conflict that had become known as the Troubles.
+Since the signing of the Good Friday Agreement in 1998, the Irish government and Northern Irish government have co-operated on a number of policy areas under the North/South Ministerial Council created by the Agreement.

+Ireland is a developed country with a quality of life ranked sixth in the world by the 2024 Human Development Index Report adjusted for inequality.
+It also ranks highly in healthcare, economic freedom and freedom of the press.
+According to the Global Peace Index, Ireland was the second most peaceful country worldwide in 2024.

-Ireland is an advanced economy and one of Europe's major financial hubs is centred on Dublin.
-Ireland ranks among the top ten wealthiest countries in the world in terms of both GDP and GNI per capita.
-As of 2016, this was partially ascribed to distortions caused by the tax inversion practices of certain multinationals operating in Ireland.
-After joining the EC, the country's government enacted a series of liberal economic policies that helped to boost economic growth between 1995 and 2007, a period now often referred to as the Celtic Tiger.
-A period of recession and a reversal in growth then followed during the Great Recession, which was exacerbated by the bursting of the Irish property bubble.
+It is a member of the EU and a founding member of the Council of Europe and the OECD.
+The Irish government has followed a policy of military neutrality through non-alignment since before World War II, and the country is consequently not a member of NATO, although it is a member of the Partnership for Peace and certain aspects of PESCO.
+Ireland's economy is advanced, with one of Europe's major financial hubs being centred on Dublin.
+It ranks among the top five wealthiest countries in the world in terms of both GDP and GNI per capita.
+After joining the EC, the country's government enacted a series of liberal economic policies that helped to boost economic growth between 1995 and 2007, a time now often referred to as the Celtic Tiger period.
+A recession and reversal in growth then followed during the Great Recession, which was exacerbated by the bursting of the Irish property bubble.
+The Great Recession lasted until 2014, and was followed by a new period of strong economic growth.

-A developed country, Ireland's quality of life is ranked amongst the highest in the world, and the country performs well in several national performance metrics, including healthcare, economic freedom and freedom of the press.
-Ireland is a member of the European Union and is a founding member of the Council of Europe and the OECD.
-The Irish government has followed a policy of military neutrality through non-alignment since prior to World War II, and the country is consequently not a member of NATO, although it is a member of Partnership for Peace and aspects of PESCO.

 Name

+The names Ireland and Éire both derive from Old Irish Ériu, which in turn comes from Proto-Celtic ɸīweriyū meaning "fertile soil".
+The Classical Latin name for the island of Ireland, Ivernia, also comes from this same root, and it remains a popular, poetic synonym for Ireland to this day (usually respelled "Hibernia", under the influence of hibernum, the Latin word for "winter").